Investment Interest in Sensors

 When objects can both sense the environment and communicate, they become tools for understanding complexity and responding to it swiftly.
 These physical information systems are now beginning to be deployed, and some of them even work largely without human intervention.
 From appliances, to fitness trackers, to houses, to automobiles the IoT is bringing more and more things into the digital fold every day.
-Researchers suggest by the year 2020, there will be over 50 billion connected things in the world.

 At MCM Capital, we are exploring investment opportunities benefiting from this trend, one of which is sensors.
 A sensor is a device that measures a physical quality (e.g.; temperature, pressure, distance, etc.) and converts that measurement into an actionable signal.
 They can be as rudimentary as an old-fashioned thermometer to a high precision digital device that is an integral part of an automatic feedback loop.